TOMToolkit/tomtoolkit.github.io/about.md

 What’s needed is a software package that lets astronomers easily build a TOM, customised to suit the needs of their project, without becoming an IT expert or software engineer.

+## Attributions

+The TOM Toolkit community project was conceived, created, and is managed by Las Cumbres Observatory, with generous financial support from the Zegar Family Foundation and the Heising-Simons Foundation.